m3data/collective-futurecrafting/_posts/2024-01-08-a-paradigm-of-continual-trauma.md

 ## The Anatomy of Collective Wounding

 Our systems of harm are woven through the substrate of our society, connecting seemingly disparate points of pain into a vast and ongoing flow of trauma.
-To map this territory is to trace the threads of how we wound and are wounded, not to despair, but to understand—for in understanding lies the seed of healing.
+This territory cannot be mapped, but it is felt in our lived experience, in our social bodies.
+We can however trace the threads of how we wound and are wounded, not to despair, but to understand—for in understanding lies the seeds of healing together.

 ### The Extractive Paradigm

 Picture a tree being stripped of its bark, year after year.
 This is our extractive economy—a system that mistakes the stripping of life for the creation of value.
-In the mines and factories, human bodies become resources to be depleted.
+In the mines, offices and factories, human bodies become resources to be depleted.
+Wellness programs les about care and more a simple ROI calculation to extract more and keep the bodies in the machine.
 In the clearcut forests and poisoned rivers, ecosystems become "externalities" on a spreadsheet, if accounted for at all.
 The trauma manifests in:

-- The chronic tension in workers' bodies, holding the stress of precarity
+- The chronic tension in workers' bodies, holding the stress of precarity and continual cognitive dissonance
-- The severed connections between communities and their ancestral lands
+- The severed connections between communities and their ancestral lands, people and ecological systems
-- The quiet shame of consumers caught in cycles of consumption they know are unsustainable
+- The quiet shame of consumers caught in cycles of rampant consumption they know are unsustainable and unfulfilling
+- The deep grief of witnessing the destruction of the natural world and the loss of yet another species

-This extraction enters our psyche, teaching us to mine our own wellbeing for productivity, to strip our days of rest and regeneration in service of endless growth.
+These patterns enter our psyche, teaching us to mine our own wellbeing for productivity, to strip our days of rest and regeneration in service of endless growth.
+To ignore the pain within ourselves, our families, our communities and our planet is to perpetuate the patterns of extraction that create it.

 ### The Architecture of Disconnection

 Consider how mushrooms in a forest share nutrients and information through their mycelial web.
 Now imagine that web severed, each organism isolated.
 This is the architecture of our current systems:

-- Education systems that separate mind from body, reason from intuition
+- Education systems that separate mind from body, reason from intuition, human from nature, agency from collective action
-- Workplace structures that fragment tasks until meaning dissolves
+- Workplace structures that fragment tasks until meaning dissolves and workers become cogs in a machine
-- Digital interfaces that simulate connection while deepening our isolation
+- Digital interfaces that simulate connection while deepening our isolation, polarisation and addiction
-- Urban designs that wall us off from nature and each other
+- Urban designs and a built environment that wall us off from the natural ecology that sustains us
+- Political systems that pit us against each other in a zero-sum game of power and amplify our sense of disempowerment and disenfranchisement

-The trauma lives in these severed connections, in the loneliness that has become endemic to modern life, in the loss of what anthropologists call "cultural keystone species"—the practices, rituals, and relationships that once anchored human communities to place and purpose.
+The trauma lives in and through these patterns, in the loneliness that has become endemic to modern life, in the loss of what anthropologists call "cultural keystone species"—the practices, rituals, and relationships that once anchored human communities to place and purpose.

 ### The Trauma of False Hierarchies